A-DUYVESTYN/lotide/README.md

 # lotide
-a utility library for JavaScript inspired by the popular Lodash library
+A utility library for JavaScript inspired by the popular Lodash library